productResearcher/.github.io/README.md

 #### About the project
-The project is designed to test what I learnt during module two training, the challenge was put in a way that I had to use most of the things I learned from the beginning of the course until now.
+The project is....

 #### Results
-I was able to meet all criteria for the challenge, develop the site and deploy it on GitHub.
+I was able b.

 ## Tests
 ### Testing simple static website is fairly easy, I focused testing the UI.